-The HE07IN/HE10IN Energy Recovery Ventilator (ERV) is a device for recovering both sensible energy (heat) and latent energy (moisture) from the Exhaust Air from an Occupied Space and injecting those energies into an incoming Outside Air stream.
+The HE05IN Energy Recovery Ventilator (ERV) is a device for recovering both sensible energy (heat) and latent energy (moisture) from the Exhaust Air from an Occupied Space and injecting those energies into an incoming Outside Air stream.
 It accomplishes this task by forcing the two airstreams through enthalpic cores, where the energy exchange takes place.
 The two airstreams pass through the enthalpic cores at right angles and the airstreams never mix together.
 See Section 2.2 Enthalpic Cores in this manual.

-Each ERV has two electric impellers, one for each airstream.
-Impellers have electronically commutated motors controlled by a printed circuit board, a RenewAire Commercial Controller, or by a BMS.
+Each ERV has two EC (electonically commutated) motorized impellers, one for each airstream.
+Impellers have EC motors controlled by a printed circuit board, a RenewAire Commercial Controller, or by a building management system (BMS).
 There are a number of different control devices available to control the operation or speed of the unit fans.
-For further information on available control accessories, see the HE RenewAire catalog.
+For further information on available control accessories, see the product submittals.